Charlotte Charke: Poverty, cross-dressing, and later acting career

-Writer
+In 1758, Charke found herself alone again when her daughter, Catherine, and her husband moved to America.
+She attempted to return to the stage in 1759, in the breeches role of Marplot in Susanna Centlivre's The Busybody.

+In April 1760, at the age of forty-seven, Charke fell ill with a "winter disease" and was never able to recover from it.
+She died later that year at her lodgings in Haymarket, London, with only the remembrance of being "the celebrated Mrs. Charlotte Charke, Daughter of the late Colley Cibber, Esq., Poet Laureat; a Gentlewoman remarkable for her Adventures and Misfortunes."

+Writing

-The final chapter of Charlotte's life was defined by her writing.
-She looked for ways to improve her relationship with her father, and writing was her only option.
+The final chapter of Charke's life was defined by her writing, in which she saw a path to repairing her relationship with her father.
 In 1754, Charke wrote her first novel, The History of Mr. Henry Dumont, Esq; and Miss Charlotte Evelyn and sold it for only ten guineas.
-It was published in 1755, and the publisher's estimate of its value was apparently confirmed, as it did not sell especially well.
-However, Charke, like her father, was still famous and infamous, and she began writing her autobiography, A Narrative of the Life of Mrs. Charlotte Charke (1755), which began to appear in installments.
-These sold very well, and the installments were collected and sold as a book, which went into two editions in the year.
+It was published in 1755, but sold poorly.
+However, Charke was an infamous public figure due to her father's stature and her own career.
+She began writing her autobiography, A Narrative of the Life of Mrs. Charlotte Charke which was published in well-received installments and then as two full editions.
 An abridged form appeared in the Gentleman's Magazine.
 This was one of the first autobiographies ever written by a woman.

 Charke's tone is described as like her father's; chatty, witty, relaxed, and intimate.
-It is a mixture of honesty and self-flattery, but with nothing like her father's self-aggrandizement.
-She wrote the autobiography, she said, to reconcile herself with her father.
-It did not work.
-He would not communicate with her, returning a letter unopened, and when he died on 12 December 1757, a very wealthy man, he left Charlotte a token £5.
+It is a mixture of honesty and self-flattery, but without the self-aggrandizement of her father's style.
+She wrote the autobiography, she said, to reconcile herself with her father, although it was not successful.
+He refused to communicate with her, returning letters unopened.
+When he died on December 12,1757, he left Charke a token £5, despite being very wealthy.
 In response, Charke wrote The Lover's Treat, or, Unnatural Hatred, a novel about families at war with themselves.
 She also published the short stories The Mercer, and The History of Charley and Patty sometime between the years of 1757 and 1759.

-In 1758, Catherine and her husband moved to America, and in 1759 Charke attempted to return to the stage in the breeches role of Marplot in Susanna Centlivre's The Busybody.
-With her father dead, her family members gone, and her daughter Kitty abroad in New York, Charlotte, again, was alone.
-In mid-April 1760, at the age of forty-seven, Charlotte fell ill with a "winter disease" and was never able to recover from it.
-She died that year at her lodgings in Haymarket, London, with only the remembrance of being "the celebrated Mrs. Charlotte Charke, Daughter of the late Colley Cibber, Esq., Poet Laureat; a Gentlewoman remarkable for her Adventures and Misfortunes."